-This appendix presents the proofs of Lemma 2.1 and Lemma 2.2 that are stated in Section 2.
+This appendix presents the proofs of Lemmas 1 and 2 that are stated in Section 2.

-A. Proof of Lemma 2.1
+A.1.
+Proof of Lemma 1

-Fig. 6.
-Contours of integration paths for generalized Hilbert transform where the closed contour Γ contains no residues and consists of the paths Γ_1 , Γ_2 , Γ_3 , and Γ_4 .
+Proof.
+The lemma is proved by integration around a quarter circular contour as shown in Fig. 6(a).
+Following Cauchy residual theorem, if z is a complex number, then where the closed contour Γ contains no residues and consists of the paths Γ_1 , Γ_2 , Γ_3 and Γ_4 .
 As $R \to \infty$ and $r \to 0$, the integral around Γ_2 and the integral around Γ_4 goes to 0, respectively.
 Therefore,